 2012-13: MacInnis joined USA Hockey’s NTDP in Ann Arbor, MI, skating for both the U18 and U17 teams.
 MacInnis appeared in seven games with the U18 squad and had 2 assists.
 He was the third-leading goal scorer for the U17 team; finishing with 15 goals, 10 assists, and 6 penalty minutes in 52 games.
 The NTDP U17 team finished first in the 2012 Four Nations Tournament in Switzerland, third at the 2013 World Hockey Challenge, and third at the 2013 Five Nations Tournament in Finland.
 MacInnis scored 2 goals with 3 assists in six games at the WHC.

 2013-14: MacInnis signed with the Kitchener Rangers in August 2013; foregoing his second year in the NTDP.
+He scored 16 goals with 21 assists and was -28 with 18 penalty minutes in 66 regular season games.
+Kitchener finished fifth in the Midwest Division, missing the OHL playoffs.
 MacInnis played in the 2013 CCM/USA Hockey All-American Prospects Game and was selected for Team Cherry in the 2014 CHL/NHL Top Prospects Game.
+He was ranked 20th amongst North American skaters in the Central Scouting final rankings and was selected by Arizona in the second round (43rd overall) in the 2014 NHL Draft.

 MacInnis quietly goes about his business on the ice, and started to garner more attention last season as an offensive threat.
-Like his Father, Al, Ryan has a heavy shot but needs to learn where and when to use it in order to become a more dangerous player.
+Like his father, former St. Louis Blues defenseman Al MacInnis, Ryan has a heavy shot but needs to learn where and when to use it in order to become a more dangerous player.
 MacInnis was one of the best penalty killers in the OHL.